Privacy Policy

 - Which language(s) you have solved the exercise in

 This data is stored in the exercise_progress table and is bound to your Supabase user UUID (anonymous or permanent).
-It powers the resume-across-devices feature and the progress chips on learn.rungs.dev.
+It powers the resume-across-devices feature and the progress chips on the exercise pages.
 Row-Level Security prevents other users from reading your rows; our team may read exercise snapshots only to investigate and fix Service or exercise issues.

 To produce aggregate dashboards (counts of started and completed exercises per day, active learners), we sync a subset of exercise_progress to PostHog's EU Data Warehouse: exercise slug, status, attempt counts, timestamps, and which language(s) you solved in.
 Your AOI snapshot — the actual code you write — is never synced to PostHog.
 The sync runs through a least-privilege Postgres role that physically cannot read the snapshot column.